 As you read the story of Israel, I think it’s really important and helpful to remember them as one body, one person, the singular collective of “my son,” instead of a collection of individuals.

 The threat to kill the firstborn isn’t carried out right away.
-Maybe that emboldens Pharaoh some along the way.
-We’ve already talked about the importance of the first born, the birthright and all that.
+Maybe that emboldens Pharaoh along the way.
+We’ve already talked about the importance of the firstborn, the birthright, and all that.
 Pharaoh’s firstborn will inherit the title of Pharaoh himself.
 It’s a big deal to be Pharaoh’s firstborn son, and it would be a big deal for him to die.
-Of course, the belief was that Pharaoh was a god himself and who could kill a god?
+Of course, the belief was that Pharaoh was a god himself, and who could kill a god?

-And what is this of hardening his heart.
-You can actually read about the disciples have hard hearts as well.
-You don’t think of Peter and John as having hard hearts, do you?
-(Mark 6:52)
+And what is this of hardening his heart?
+You can read about the disciples having hard hearts as well.
+You don’t think of Peter and John as having hard hearts, do you (Mark 6:52)?

 Remember, God knows the future and there is no what if.
 That Hebrew word for hardened is only translated that way here with Pharaoh.
 It’s mostly translated as strengthen.
 Instead of tearing down the walls in Pharaoh’s heart, did God know His threats would only strengthen them?
 He told the truth, but it didn’t break Pharaoh’s heart, it emboldened him to defy the living God.
 And the living God knew it.